 The patenting process is expensive and time-consuming, and we may not be able to file and prosecute all necessary or desirable patent applications at a reasonable cost or in a timely manner.
 In addition, we may not pursue or obtain patent protection in all relevant markets.
 It is also possible that we will fail to identify patentable aspects of our research and development activities before it is too late to obtain patent protection.
 Moreover, in some circumstances, we may not have the right to control the preparation, filing and prosecution of patent applications, or to maintain the patents, covering technology that we license from or licenses to third parties and may be reliant on our licensors or licensees to do so.
-Our pending and future patent applications may not result in issued patents.
-Even if patent applications we license or own currently or in the future issue as patents, they may not issue in a form that will provide us with any meaningful protection, prevent competitors or other third parties from competing with us, or otherwise provide us with any competitive advantage.
+Our pending and future patent applications may not issue in a form that will provide us with any meaningful protection, prevent competitors or other third parties from competing with us, or otherwise provide us with any competitive advantage.
 Any patents that we hold or in-licenses may be challenged, narrowed, circumvented or invalidated by third parties.
 Consequently, we do not know whether any of our platform advances and product candidates will be protectable or remain protected by valid and enforceable patents.
 In addition, our existing patents and any future patents we obtain may not be sufficiently broad to prevent others from using our technology or from developing competing products and technologies.